An in-depth report on the health risks of smoking and how to quit.

 If you experience depression while quitting, try a combination of emotionally supportive therapy, nicotine replacement, and antidepressants such as bupropion (Zyban).
 If severe depression lasts beyond the withdrawal period, seek professional help as soon as possible.

 Quitting smoking does increase the risk for weight gain in most quitters but the amount of weight gain (or loss) varies widely.
 After quitting smoking, your body's metabolism slows down, so you burn food more slowly.
-On top of that, quitting may give you the urge to snack more often.
+On top of that, quitting restores normal appetite, so you may feel hungry more often.
 If you do gain weight, most of the weight gain occurs in the first three months.

 Smokers who quit gain an average of 11 pounds by the end of their first year, and an extra 6 to 7 pounds in the next 4 years.
 These are averages however, and studies have shown that about 16% of smokers lose weight after quitting.
 Another 13% of quitters may gain up to 22 pounds after cessation.

 The fear of weight gain shouldn't stop you from quitting smoking.
-The health benefits of cessation far outweigh the risks of weight gain.
+The health benefits of cessation far outweigh the risks for weight gain.
 For best results, you should use weight-control measures after quitting.

 How to Keep the Weight Off After Smoking